Skip to content

 IBM

 So, Data Management aims to secure information and derive insights for better business decisions.
 However, many organizations concentrate on governance policies that solely focus on data protection and accountability.
 Consequently, employees often perceive data management as merely about control, red tape and bottlenecks.
-While data security is crucial, if organizations fail to extract valuable insights, the data becomes a costly liability instead of a strategic asset.
+While data security is crucial, if organizations fail to extract valuable insights, then their data is just a costly liability instead of a strategic asset.

-In today’s digital world, data pours into businesses at an unprecedented pace.
+Also in today’s digital world, data pours into businesses at an unprecedented pace.
 Companies collect it from myriad sources, from customer and suppliers’ interactions to Internet-Of-Things (IoT) sensors.
 Yet, in the rush to amass data, many organizations neglect to ensure it’s understandable and accessible.
 Indeed, data remains in its raw form or is stuck in software application data silos with quality issues and inconsistencies.
 This renders the data, in many cases, worthless for insights and decision-making.
-For more on this data interoperability problem, see my article, Let’s Breakthrough The Data Interoperability Nightmare: It Is The Best Way To Unlock Supply Chain Innovation.
+So, let’s look more closely at what a data strategy is.
+One that goes beyond mere data collection and governance, focusing on making data a strategic asset that drives business value.

-As mentioned above, prudent organizations typically prioritize Data Governance, but focus on policies that ensure compliance with both internal policies and external regulations.
-While many businesses concentrate on controlling their data through governance, another crucial aspect of Data Management is the development of a Data Strategy.
-A Data Strategy outlines how an organization will use data to achieve its business objectives and maximize the value of its data.
-To clarify the difference between a Data Strategy and Data Governance, here are some definitions.
+As mentioned above, prudent organizations will prioritize Data Governance, but focus almost solely on policies that ensure compliance with both internal policies and external regulations.
+What most organizations forget is another crucial component of Data Management.
+Namely, a Data Strategy.
+To gain a better understanding of what a Data Strategy, let’s look at the difference between a Data Strategy and Data Governance.
+First, below are some definitions.

 Definitions of Data Governance and Data Strategy